Pinocchio

 “I will be like Carlo!” - exclaims Pinocchio bravely, excitedly, when he sees this chance to receive love from his father.

-But if to be loved one needs to be someone else - perhaps the best swimmer, the tireless student, more of that, or never enough of this - Pinocchio promptly gives in to the impresario who wants to give Pinocchio fame, by being his manager.
+But if to be loved one must be someone else - perhaps the best swimmer, the tireless student, the most of that, or never enough of this - Pinocchio promptly gives in to the impresario who wants to deliver fame to Pinocchio, by being his impresario.
 Pinocchio can be loved for who he is.

 But not at home, by his father.
 And/or by his mother.
 Or an aunt.
 Someone close.